Last updated 3 December 2018

 Pre-trafficking in controlled precursors

 Precursors are generally the raw ingredient chemicals (e.g. ephedrine, pseudoephedrine and lysergic acid) used to make certain controlled drugs.
 Pre-trafficking in these substances is an offence (div 306 Cth Criminal Code).
-Pre-trafficking includes selling, manufacturing or possessing the relevant substance, with the intention or belief it will be used for the manufacture of a controlled drug.
+Pre-trafficking includes manufacturing the relevant substance with the intention of selling any of it to another person believing that the person intends to use any of the substance to manufacture a controlled drug (s 306.1 Cth Criminal Code).
 The substances and amounts that are controlled precursor chemicals are defined in reg 5C of the Regulations.
 New or additional substances can be added to this list quickly by interim regulations and emergency declarations.

 Again, there are specific provisions about liability and evidentiary presumptions.
 For example, a person is deemed to be intending to act unlawfully if they sell, manufacture or possess a substance without the appropriate legal authorisation.
 These presumptions shift the burden of proof to the accused, who must then prove on the balance of probabilities that their intention was otherwise.